Small Island at Leeds Playhouse

 Always double check opening hours with the venue before making a special visit.

-Opening in Jamaica, late into the 1930s, you are introduced to Hortense.
+Opening in Jamaica, late into the 1930s, we are introduced to Hortense.
 Hortense is proud, proper and fiercely ambitious.
 She dreams of moving to England, becoming a teacher, and building a future with her childhood friend Michael.
 But life intervenes.
 Hortense marries charismatic RAF veteran, Gilbert.
 He came with the promise of passage to the so-called Mother Country.
 But upon arriving in London, the reality of post-war Britain sets in.

 London is Queenie’s home.
 A working-class Englishwoman whose forced independence through wartime has changed her views on life.
 Their stories collide when Queenie rents Hortense and Gilbert a room.
-Queenie lives with her husband Bernard, he has recently returned from service.
-His inner struggles to reconcile the world he left behind with the one he finds on his return start to seep out, his politeness clearly masking fear and prejudice.
+Queenie lives with her husband Bernard, who has recently returned from service.
+His inner struggles to reconcile the world he left behind with the one he finds on his return start to seep out, his politeness masking fear and prejudice.